aflin/rampart/docs/source/sql1.rst

 """""""""""""""""""""

-The ``%s``, ``%H``, ``%V`` and ``%v`` stringFormat codes can execute Metamorph queries on the string argument and mark-up the resulting hits.
-An ``m`` flag to these codes indicates that Metamorph hit mark-up should occur; the Metamorph query string is then taken to be the next argument (before the normal string argument to be searched and printed).
+The ``%s``, ``%H``, ``%V`` and ``%v`` stringFormat codes can execute Metamorph queries on the :green:`String` argument and mark-up the resulting hits.
+An ``m`` flag to these codes indicates that Metamorph hit mark-up should occur; the Metamorph query string is then taken to be the next argument (before the normal :green:`String` argument to be searched and printed).
 The m flag and its sub-flags are only valid for the ``%s`` and ``%H`` codes.